NIRSpec MOS Operations

 • In order to plan optimal MOS observations and design the corresponding MSA Configurations, a specific fixed instrument Aperture Position Angle (APA) is needed.

 Fixed angle observations pose significant JWST planning and scheduling constraints.
 For more flexible scheduling, a fixed APA will be assigned for these programs by schedulers at STScI.
-As a result, NIRSpec MOS observers will typically follow a two-step submission process, with a preliminary plan at initial proposal submission, and a flight-ready program update following TAC acceptance (when the plan windows and angles are assigned).
-The exception to this rule is for MOS programs using the MSA configured into a long slit, where the observer may wish to specify an APA using a Special Requirement in APT.
+As a result, NIRSpec MOS observers will follow a two-step submission process, with a preliminary plan at initial proposal submission, and a flight-ready program update following TAC acceptance (after the plan windows and angles are assigned).
+A rare exception to this rule is for MOS programs using the MSA configured into a long slit, where the observer may wish to specify an APA using a Special Requirement in APT.
 For the initial proposal submission, MOS observers are encouraged to use the NIRSpec MSA Planning Tool (MPT) to create a set of placeholder MOS observations at any feasible APA of their choice.
 After TAC acceptance, and by the program update submission deadline, the observer will submit a program update containing executable visits using an assigned APA provided to the observer that is consistent with the plan window in the LRP.

 Additional information on operational aspects of the NIRSpec MOS observing mode are included in the following articles: